What We Do

 Visitors do not need an appointment, but are required to bring photo ID for themselves as well as names and birthdates for all household members.
 Because NENA receives food through the state and federal food programs, recipients must complete a self-declaration of need form and are only permitted to receive food from NENA once a month.
 Individuals may also be referred to other organizations as needed or requested.

-Local residents, along with others who use NENA’s services, enhance or give back to the community by volunteering their time at the center.
+Some people who use NENA’s services choose to volunteer their time at the center.
+They and many others in the York Community make NENA’s ongoing work possible.
 Several agencies also refer individuals needing to complete community service requirements.

 Another valuable service the Northeast Neighborhood Association provides is monthly food delivery to seniors and the disabled who live in nearby apartment buildings.
 Residents who desire this assistance should contact their building supervisor to discuss eligibility.